opensrp/opensrp-client-native-form/README.md

  Date Picker | `date_picker` | This is a date picker view GPS Location Picker | `gps` | This retrieves the current user location from the GPS.
 The value is retrievable as a `latitude longitude`(LatLng Combination separated by a space)

+7. Media, Image or Note display:

+ ### Form supports showing/displaying notes, images and videos based on answers to questions.

+ #### Sample Logic For Media